Jonnyauk/Wonderflux/README.md

 The Wonderflux documentation site is a (slowly!) growing reference of all the files, functions, hooks & filters you can use in your child themes.
-Apologies, coding is much more fun than writing documentation, but there is fairly complete in-line code documentation in the wf-includes directory files for your reference if you dig around.
+Apologies, coding is much more fun than writing documentation, but there is complete in-line code documentation (PHPDoc format) in functions.php to refer to.

-Please note the documentation site is somewhat out of date - I've fallen behind a little on working on this unfortunately, due to my normal work.
+Please note the documentation website is somewhat out of date - I've fallen behind a little on working on this unfortunately, due to my normal (paid!) work.
 However, once I've completed Wonderflux v2.0 I'll be turning my attention back to documentation!

 * [All documentation](http://wonderflux.com/guide)
 * [Hooks](http://wonderflux.com/guide/hook)